jakkdl/youtube-dlp-subscriptions/README.md

 Downloads new videos from your YouTube subscription feeds since the last run.

+## Changes from upstream
+subs.xml placed inside .config/youtube-dlp-subscriptions (though currently hardcoded) supports custom video directory instead of a last.txt, it uses yt-dlp's archive file
+    todo: probably do this within python for speedup, not needing to limit to recent videos, and have less verbose output channels can specify name filters on what to include, and custom options passed onto yt-dlp

 ## Requirements

 This script requires python3.
 Additional dependencies can be found in the `requirements.txt` file.